 - Weekly, € 16,20 (from Monday to Monday)

 If you’re planning to visit quite some places I recommend you buy the Vienna Pass because it gives you free entrance and skip-the-line to the main attractions (it’s not a travel card, though).

 All these tickets can be used for unlimited travel on Vienna’s public transport network during the selected period.

 So, getting around Vienna isn’t difficult, right?
-Do you have any funny story to share or tips?
+Do you have any funny stories to share or tips?
 Write in the comments below!

 Did you like this post?
 Do you want to visit Vienna, but you’re not going yet?
 Pin this post so you can find it easily later!